LoulouNoLegend/CustomMapLoader-RooftopsAndAlleys/README.md

 ![image](https://github.com/LoulouNoLegend/CustomMapLoader-Rooftops-Alleys/assets/40952934/9eaa872d-c364-4822-a2b7-9a01444f07c9)

 You don't need to include `CM_` when entering the name of the map in the *Level Name* entry, since the mod already writes it.
-This prefix is only a way for modders to make their map be recognized correctly by the map loader.

 After entering the map name, click on Load and enjoy!